Sterculia urens

 Edible Uses

-The gum obtained from the trunk is eaten in curries[
+The gum obtained from the trunk is used for making sweetmeats and is also eaten in curries[

 ].
-It is used, mainly as a stabilizer, emulsifier and thickener in a range of processed foods including French dressing, sherbets and ice-cream sticks[
+It is commonly used on a commercial basis, mainly as a stabilizer, emulsifier and thickener in a range of processed foods including French dressing, sherbets and ice-cream sticks[

 ,